Koredotcom/docs/docs/xo/automation/knowledge-ai/knowledge-graph-training.md

     <img src="../images/add-global-synonyms.png" alt="add global synonyms" title="add global synonyms" style="border: 1px solid gray; zoom:75%;"></li>
    <li>These Knowledge Graph Synonyms can also be accessed from the <b>Manage Synonyms</b> option under the more options icon on the top-right of the Knowledge Graph page.
    <img src="../images/manage-synonyms.png" alt="manage synonyms" title="manage synonyms" style="border: 1px solid gray; zoom:75%;"></li></ul>
 4. You can use <b>Bot Synonyms</b> in the identification of KG terms.
-This option can be enabled either from the [Threshold and Configurations](../knowledge-ai/knowledge-graph-training.md) or from <b>More Options</b> > <b>Manage Synonyms</b>.
-    <p>Once enabled, the bot-level synonyms that match with KG terms (or tags) are automatically displayed under the Bot Synonyms heading in the <b>Synonyms</b> section and are used by the KG engine.</p>
-    <p>The Bot Synonyms are used similar to that of KG graph-level synonyms, for path qualification and for question matching.
-When a node matches both with a bot synonym and a bot concept, the bot concept takes priority.</p></li>
+This option can be enabled either from the **Threshold and Configurations** or from <b>More Options</b> > <b>Manage Synonyms</b>.
+Once enabled, the bot-level synonyms that match with KG terms (or tags) are automatically displayed under the Bot Synonyms heading in the <b>Synonyms</b> section and are used by the KG engine.
+The Bot Synonyms are used similar to that of KG graph-level synonyms, for path qualification and for question matching.
+When a node matches both with a bot synonym and a bot concept, the bot concept takes priority.
 5. To add synonyms for a child node, enter them in the Synonyms box next to the <b>Child Terms</b> listed at the bottom of the settings window.
 <img src="../images/child-synonyms-terms.png" alt="child synonyms terms" title="child synonyms terms" style="border: 1px solid gray; zoom:75%;"></li></ol>

 ### Traits

 You can create traits with common user utterances and then add them to the relevant terms in your Knowledge Graph.
-To know more about Traits, click [here](docs/xo/automation/knowledge-ai/knowledge-graph-training/#traits){:target="_blank"}.
+To know more about Traits, click [here](#traits){:target="_blank"}.

 Traits are common across the XO Platform.
 If you have created Traits from the Natural Language section, they are available for use here as well.